Monarchy of Saint Kitts and Nevis: The Crown and the Defence Force

 The Crown sits at the pinnacle of the Saint Kitts and Nevis Defence Force.
 St Edward's Crown appears on Saint Kitts and Nevis Defence Force badges and rank insignia, which illustrates the monarchy as the locus of authority.
+As representative of the sovereign, the governor-general acts as commander-in-chief of the Defence Force.

 The power to grant commissions in the Defence Force is vested in the monarch, and is exercised on the monarch's behalf by the governor-general.

 The Crown and the Police Force

 The national police force of Saint Kitts and Nevis is known as "The Royal St Christopher and Nevis Police Force".

 The St. Edward's Crown appears on the Police's badges and rank insignia, which illustrates the monarchy as the locus of authority.

 Every member of the Royal St Christopher and Nevis Police Force has to swear allegiance to the monarch of Saint Kitts and Nevis, on taking office.
 Under The Police Act, 2002, the oath of allegiance, is: